pnp/cli-microsoft365/docs/manual/docs/cmd/spo/list/list-view-remove.md

 `--viewId [viewId]`|ID of the view to remove.
 Specify either `viewId` or `viewTitle` but not both `--viewTitle [viewTitle]`|Title of the view to remove.
-Specify either `viewId` or `viewTitle` but not both `--confirm`|Don't prompt for confirming removing the view `-o, --output [output]`|Output type. `json|text`.
+Specify either `viewId` or `viewTitle` but not both `--confirm`|Don't prompt for confirming removing the view `--confirm`|Don't prompt for confirming removing the content type from the list `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging